-A dopamine release can also be impaired in case of certain mental disorders such as anxiety and depression.
-When we lack this neurotransmitter, we are more likely to fall into the feelings of being detached, misunderstood and disconnected from other people.
+A dopamine release can also be impaired in the case of certain mental disorders such as anxiety and depression.
+When we lack this neurotransmitter, we are more likely to fall into the feelings of being detached, misunderstood and alienated from other people.

 Negative past experiences